It’s 2017 and the whole world is blogging.

 If you’re a relationship blogger, you can list out some communication tips.

 Honestly, the only limit to this type of content is your imagination.
-Just make sure it’s comprehensive, reflects your core brand, and leads them into the next step – a call to action.
+Just make sure it’s comprehensive, reflects your core brand, and leads them to the next step – a call to action.

 A Call to action